What is Atomic Learning?

 Web browser with 3rd Party Cookies enabled, and either the Flash or QuickTime plugin.

-NOTE: Atomic Learning will not support Internet Explorer 8 as of August 31, 2014.
+NOTE: Atomic Learning no longer support Internet Explorer 8.

 There is a free Atomic Learning app for iPad® available in the App Store.
 You can access the same training that is available on your desktop computer through the app.